What is a Learning Assistant (LA)?

 - Meet with their instructional team (instructor, TAs, LAs) weekly

-For additional information about the LA program, click here.
+- For additional information about the LA program model, click here.

 Thank you for your interest in utilizing Learning Assistants!
 Please contact your Department Coordinator to find out if Learning Assistants make sense for your course and your goals:

 - Math – Matt Cecil

 Please complete this recommendation form.
 The form contains simple checkboxes and the option to write an open-ended response.
 Please do not submit a letter, just the form.

 You may wish to ask the student to complete a FERPA release for the recommendation.
 A release document is available here.